I know it’s impossible I’ll ever meet Ryan Carson, but I’d love to.

 “Least I can do,” he replies, but the look on his face is pensive.

-It’s then that Lucy, our dachshund, runs towards us, welcoming Ryan with excited yaps.
+It’s then that Darth, our dachshund, runs towards us, welcoming Ryan with excited yaps.

 “Darth, no,” I tell her.
 She doesn’t listen.
 Still, she barks at Ryan, planting her paws on his pants, and wags her tail in excitement.